 Want to learn some bushcraft skills like friction fire, making natural shelters, foraging for food or making natural cordage?

 Bushcraft is about thriving in wild places and developing a set of skills and knowledge help you do that; using natural resources to sustain you, feed you and keep you warm.
-Bushcraft helps you develop a much deeper understating and appreciation of the natural environment.
+Bushcraft helps you develop a much deeper understanding and appreciation of the natural environment.
 The more you learn the more satisfying it becomes.

 We offer personalised bushcraft courses and bushcraft hiking.
 Please get in touch if you would like to find out more.
 Typically a one day bushcraft course will cover: